patricklx/eslint-plugin-ember-template-lint/README.md

 ## Usage

-Add `hbs` to the plugins section of your `.eslintrc` configuration file.
+Add `ember-template-lint` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ### 2. Modify your `.eslintrc.js`